adr-ada/CMPT276-PriceHuntApp/readME.md

 - Set the module to LoginApp.app.main
 - Click OK
 - Run the app by clicking the Run icon beside the config name on the top bar
+- !!
+Currently the app follows a linear structure of login -> profile -> wishlist -> home page !!